 - May require readjustment throughout the show due to slack on the cable

 Neewer Adjustable Suspension Boom Arm Stand

-This Neewer scissor arm stand, another affordable option, is designed for maximum stability.
+NEEWER Adjustable Microphone Suspension Boom Scissor Arm Stand, another affordable option, is designed for maximum stability.
 This scissor arm stand can support up to 4 lbs of weight, so dynamic microphones or condensers shouldn’t be an issue.

 - Stability in any position is possible with a well-balanced design